shredx/plans/.github/ISSUE_TEMPLATE/plan-proposal.md

 Along with the name of the topic, give some links and description about this topic.

 ## Overview
-You can mention what all stuff you want to discuss/learn on the above topic
+You can mention what all stuff you want to discuss/learn on the above topic.

 ## Takeaways
-You can mention the takeaways from this topic
+You can mention the takeaways from this topic.

+## Location
+Suggestions for the location.
+The location of the meetup defines a lot of perks and constraints.